matiusz/songbook/README.md

   ## songbook.py

   Reads .sng files from all the subdirectories in current working directory and converts them to single tex file.
 Categories can be sorted manually by modifying generated categories.cfg file.
-Songs within each category are sorted alphabetically
+Songs within each category are sorted alphabetically.

   ## Requirements